 The document that you submit for format approval must be a complete, defense-ready document.
-This means you should choose your style guide in consultation with your chair, write an abstract that meets the Graduate College guidelines, and thoroughly check your document for consistency, grammar, punctuation, etc. Keep in mind that a significant portion of the formatting (i.e., margins, spacing and pagination) will be done by the ASU Format Advising Tool.
+This means you should choose your style guide in consultation with your chair, write an abstract that meets the Graduate College guidelines, and thoroughly check your document for consistency, grammar, punctuation, etc. Keep in mind that a significant portion of the formatting (i.e., margins, spacing and pagination) will be done by the ASU Format Wizard.
 Review the ASU Graduate College Format Manual (Format Manual) before creating your document.

 Choose a style guide

 All students are required to follow a standard style guide or accepted journal in their field.
 A style guide should be used in addition to the Format Manual.
 Although format advisors do not review your document for strict adherence to style guide requirements, you must use a style guide, in conjunction with the Format Manual, to format your document.
 You and your chairperson are responsible for ensuring your document follows your style guide.

 Be aware that the Graduate College requirements outlined in this document supersede those of your style guide or journal.

 Any aspect of your document that is not addressed in the Format Manual is subject to the guidelines of your chosen style guide.
 You will use your style guide to format the following elements (if applicable) of your thesis/dissertation: